chasepants/css-analyzer/README.md

 # CSS Analyzer

-A command-line tool to analyze CSS class usage in HTML/PHP files.
+A command-line tool to analyze CSS class usage in HTML, PHP and JS files.

 ## Installation